Watch CTV Outside Canada

 If you want to do it for free, you’ll need to find a free Canadian proxy you can use and modify your browser settings to use it instead.
 It’s not hard to do but unfortunately it’s difficult to find the servers, proxies and VPN servers are very expensive things to run.

-You can try it out by using the Identity Cloaker trial account – 10 days of CTV, Iplayer, Hulu or whatever you need to check it works for a few dollars – for the price of a coffee and sandwich you’ll be impressed I’m sure!
+You can try it out by checking out the NordVPN Discount Page – Give it a try and enjoy CTV, BBC iPlayer, Hulu or whatever you need to check it works for a few dollars – for the price of a coffee and sandwich you’ll be impressed I’m sure!

 How to Watch CBC Online in USA – 2023 Update

 Over the years since this post was first written there have been some changes in how you can access online content in different countries, especially for some reason Canadian TV channels.
 There are a few issues, including many sites blocking well known proxy IP addresses and instigating other counter measures to enforce their geo-blocking.

 Some of these are methods which do stop you using proxies for example when the site requires validation of your cable subscription/viewer number.
 Of course, no proxy will enable you to bypass this, although if you do have a friend or acquaintance in Canada who will lend you theirs it’s certainly solvable.
 Other sites have made access subscription only removing their free content and introducing a paid plan only.